-Racine sailor receives Officer Instructor of the Year award
+Racine Sailor receives Officer Instructor of the Year Award

-DAHLGREN, Va. — The U.S. Navy's Center for Surface Combat Systems recently announced that Lt.
-Jeremiah Derrick, a Racine native, has been named the CSCS Officer Instructor of the Year.
+DAHLGREN, VA. — The Center for Surface Combat Systems (CSCS) recently announced Lt.
+Jeremiah Derrick, a Racine native, as CSCS Officer Instructor of the Year.

-As a CSCS Detachment Norfolk instructor, Derrick teaches integrated air and missile defense advanced warfare training.
+As a CSCS Detachment Norfolk instructor, Derrick teaches Integrated Air and Missile Defense Advanced Warfare Training Phases II and III.

-Headquartered in Dahlgren, the CSCS develops and delivers surface ship combat systems training to achieve surface warfare superiority.
-CSCS headquarters staff oversee 14 learning sites and detachments located throughout the continental United States, Hawaii and Japan and manages and operates a Naval Education and Training Command training division in Rota, Spain.
-CSCS provides more than 538 courses, awards 114 different Navy enlisted classifications, and trains more than 38,000 sailors each year.

-“It is an honor to be selected for this award,” he said.
+“It is an honor to be selected for this award,” said Derrick.

-“I enjoy being able to work with an entire Air Defense watch team to ensure they have the knowledge and hands-on experience necessary to build doctrine correctly and set up and operate their system in the most efficient way possible,” Derrick explained.
-“I get to introduce, reintroduce, and discuss new capabilities, philosophies and lessons learned to help make the fleet a better fighting force.”
+“I enjoy being able to work with an entire Air Defense watch team to ensure they have the knowledge and hands-on experience necessary to build doctrine correctly and set up and operate their system in the most efficient way possible,” he explained.
+“I get to Introduce, re-introduce and discuss new capabilities, philosophies, and lessons learned to help make the fleet a better fighting force as they progress through their Basic Phase.”

 “Good training and instructors are vital links in maintaining our Navy’s superiority in an ever-changing geopolitical situation and with the advent of new capabilities and requirements on ships,” he said.
 “I get to plug in with my team and work to build a solid foundation upon which each ship can progress from to stay safe when executing their mission.”